Nepal Praja Parishad: Anti-Rana activities

 Initially, the Nepal Praja Parishad distributed hand-written pamphlets among the people and wrote articles against the Rana Dynasty in Nepal in an Indian socialist paper "Janata" and another paper published in Calcutta named "Advance".
 Later, Tanka Prasad Acharya brought a printing machine from India, and the organization started to distribute pamphlets, print articles in newspapers and draw wall posters against the Rana dynasty to enlighten the people against their rule.
 The Nepal Praja Parishad also later planned the assassination of multiple high ranking politicians in the Rana regime.
 However, they were unsuccessful in their plot, and were discovered after a member of the group informed the Rana government.

 Dissolution

 After the Rana government found out about the assassination plot of the Nepal Praja Parishad, Prime Minister Juddha Shumsher had the leading members of the group arrested.
-In 1941, senior leaders of the group Dharma Bhakta Mathema, Dashrath Chand, Gangalal Shrestha and Tanka Prasad Acharya were sentenced to death, but Acharya was not executed, as the Nepali law at the time forbade the killing of Brahmins.
+In 1941, senior leaders of the group Dharma Bhakta Mathema, Dashrath Chand, Gangalal Shrestha, Govinda Prasad Upadhaya and Tanka Prasad Acharya were sentenced to death, but Acharya and Upadhaya was not executed, as the Nepali law at the time forbade the killing of Brahmins.
 Following their execution, and Acharya's sentence changed to life imprisonment, the Nepal Praja Parishad was dissolved in January 1941.
 Mathema, Chand and Shrestha, along with Shukraraj Shastri, another anti-Rana intellectual who was not involved with the Praja Parishad, are now recognized as the 4 Martyrs of Nepal.